Eric Avila

-Eric Humberto Avila (born November 24, 1987) is an American professional soccer player who has played as a midfielder and defender.
+Eric Humberto Avila (born November 24, 1987) is an American assistant soccer coach for USL Championship club Birmingham Legion and a former professional soccer player who has played as a midfielder and defender.

 Early life and education

 Avila who is of Mexican descent, was born on November 24, 1987, in San Diego, California, to Julio and Maria Avila.
 Avila was raised in the Carlsbad and Encinitas area and started playing soccer with an American Youth Soccer Organization team.
 He later played club soccer for the San Diego Crusaders and La Jolla Nomads.
 With the Nomads, he helped the team to the 2002 US Club Soccer national championship.

 He attended La Costa Canyon High School for two years and played for their boys' soccer program.
 He was named the CIF San Diego Section's Avocado League MVP as a sophomore for the Mavericks.
 He finished his last two years of high school with the United States U-17 Residency Program in Bradenton, Florida.
 Upon his return to California, Avila was briefly a member of Chivas USA's U-19 club.

 Avila and the 2006 UCSB Gauchos soccer team honored at the White House.

 Prior to enrolling in college, Avila was ranked as the 2nd best midfielder and 6th best prospect overall in the class of 2005 by StudentSportsSoccer.com.
 Avila was recruited with a scholarship to attend the University of California, Santa Barbara by head coach Tim Vom Steeg.
 Avila was the marquee signing in a class that contained future professionals Chris Pontius, Alfonso Motagalvan, and Ryan Kenny.

 As a freshman on the UC Santa Barbara Gauchos men's soccer team in 2005, he started 21 games while scoring three goals and assisting on five more.
 Avila was named to the College Soccer News All-Freshman First Team as well as being the Big West Conference Freshman of the Year.
 As a sophomore, Avila started 25 games, scoring eight goals to go along with five assists.
 He scored the national championship-winning goal in the 2006 NCAA Division I Men's Soccer Championship final over the UCLA Bruins.
 He was named to the All-College Cup team.
 As a junior, Avila appeared in 20 games, starting 18 of them.
 He scored four more goals and added eight assists.
 He left UCSB to pursue a professional career at the conclusion of the season and finished his Gaucho career with 66 games played, 15 goals, and 18 assists.

 During his college years, Avila also played in the USL Premier Development League for the San Fernando Valley Quakes and Ventura County Fusion.